They survived the dinosaurs, but turtles worldwide are facing a modern extinction crisis, with half of all species at risk of disappearing.

 - Fall: Biologists collect some of the quarter-sized hatchlings and move them to facilities such as the Oregon Zoo, where they grow and eat in a predator-free 'simulated summer' environment.

 - Winter: In the wild, hatchlings become dormant in the cold.
 But the enhanced light and warmth at the zoo stimulates them to continue to eat and grow.

-- Spring: About 10 months after their summertime hatch, juvenile turtles are larger than if they had remained in the wild and survived.
-Now large enough to avoid being eaten by most predators, they are returned to the wild in areas designated by the recovery plan.
+- Summer: About 10 months after their summertime hatch, zoo-reared juvenile turtles are nearly three times larger than if they had remained in the wild and survived.
+Now large enough to avoid being eaten by common non-native predators like bullfrogs, they are released at sites selected by WDFW.